michmzr/michmzr.github.io/_posts/2023-02-15-pocket-stats-analytics-app-get-pocket-api.md

 - Docker - MacOs Arm version
 - Spock 2 + groovy 3 for testing

 I use `gradle` 7v to build project.
 I decided to use it, actually for learning.
 I have been using Maven on a daily basis for several years.
 I decided to do an experiment and see how Spring Boot 3 will work with the latest gradle.
-In Gradel I like the more readable source file, the way it works than in Maven.
+In Grade I like the more readable source file, the way it works than in Maven.

 Why MongoDB?
 I wanted to play with the technology, see how I like to work with this database.
 It's perfect for holding the Jsons it receives from the API.
 The bottleneck might be analytics and preparing individual statistics in the future.